Jrue Holiday NBA Preview vs. the Nets

 Nets 2022-23 Defensive Insights

-- Defensively, the Nets conceded 112.5 points per contest last year, eighth in the league.
+- Defensively, the Nets conceded 112.5 points per game last year, eighth in the league.

-- In terms of rebounds, the Nets were 27th in the NBA last season, conceding 45.1 per game.
+- On the boards, the Nets allowed 45.1 rebounds per contest last year, 27th in the NBA in that category.

-- The Nets conceded 23.4 assists per contest last year (third in the NBA).
+- In terms of assists, the Nets conceded 23.4 per game last season, ranking them third in the NBA.

-- Conceding 11.8 made three-pointers per contest last year, the Nets were seventh in the NBA in that category.
+- The Nets conceded 11.8 made 3-pointers per contest last season, seventh in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!